 formula 1 safety car for beginners explained in simple terms

-Formula 1 Safety Car For Beginners In Simple Terms
+F1 Safety Car For Beginners In Simple Terms

 what is safety car in formula 1 aston martin vantage